linuxwhatelse/pyloader/README.md

 **pyloader** is a simple, easy to use, multi-threaded downloader with queuing support.

-It is **NOT** a commandline utility but instead something you can (if you want) implement in one (or more, I don't care :)) of your applications.
+It is **NOT** a command-line utility but instead something you can (if you want) implement in one (or more, I don't care :)) of your applications.

-I was in need for such a thing and that's why I wrot it myself after only finding command-line utilities.
+I was in need for such a thing and that's why I wrote it myself after only finding command-line utilities.
 (I haven't spent a lot of time searching though)

 ## Important notice
 As of right now, this is **Beta**, so treat it as such ;)
-I added some unittests but there'r still many more to go
+I added some unittests but there're still many more to go

 ## ToDo:
 Things to implement: